TomMakesThings/Clustering-and-TDA-of-scRNA-seq-Data/README.md

 <a id="about">
 <h2 align="center">🧬 About 🧬</h2>
 <p>This respository consists of two branches hosting the datasets, code, interactive graphs and website for my undergraduate final year project.
-The aim being to experiment with clustering and topological data analysis to detect hidden gene expression in three different types of datasets.
-For a brief overview of the work, refer to this respository's <a href="https://tommakesthings.github.io/Clustering-and-TDA-of-scRNA-seq-Data/">GitHub Pages site</a>.</p>
+The aim is to experiment with clustering and topological data analysis to detect hidden gene expression in three different types of datasets.
+For an overview of the work, refer to this respository's <a href="https://tommakesthings.github.io/Clustering-and-TDA-of-scRNA-seq-Data/">GitHub Pages site</a>.</p>

 <a id="mainbranch">
 <h2 align="center">🧬 Main Branch 🧬</h2>